CopernicaMarketingSoftware/Documentation/Mailerq/4.4/database-access.md

 As we wrote, the database is not used for real time queries.
 Instead, all data is periodically copied into main memory.
-This ensures that the speed of the database is never a limitting factor in your mail deliveries.
+This ensures that the speed of the database is never a limiting factor in your mail deliveries.

 MailerQ normally reloads the database every 10 minutes.
 However, this is a configurable interval.
 In the config file you can set the "database-ttl"